kudashevs/laravel-share-buttons/README.md

 ## Parameters

-The package allows you to provide different options to decorate and improve the resulting share buttons HTML code.
+There is the possibility to provide different options at different levels to style and decorate the resulting HTML code.

 ### Main parameters (global options)

 Every time a chaining method is called it takes several arguments, including a page URL (it depends on the exact method), a page title, and an array of options.
 These are global options that will be used to form the visual representation and URLs of share buttons.
-They will be applied to every share buttons element during processing.
+They will be applied to every element during processing.
 These options include:
 ```
 'block_prefix' => 'tag'          # Sets a share buttons block prefix (default is <ul>)
 'block_suffix' => 'tag'          # Sets a share buttons block suffix (default is </ul>)